Review: Chill Gorilla Silverback Hammock with Straps

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-2 thoughts on “Review: Chill Gorilla Silverback Hammock with Straps”
+2 responses to “Review: Chill Gorilla Silverback Hammock with Straps”

 If you’ll permit me, I’ll try to be as candid as possible about how I do product reviews.
 Although I do get the gear free to test, I’m otherwise not paid and I avoid any product sponsorship or kickbacks to try and keep review bias limited.
 I regularly give away the gear after I’ve finished testing to youth groups, or sell it at discount prices to friends.
 I try to avoid absolutes or hyperbole like “this is the best” or “this is the worst”, but my sentiment does come out in my writing.
 I must admit that several of the hammocks I’ve reviewed recently haven’t been very inspiring.
 In other words, there is a lot of sameness and not much to talk about.
 No real difference in fabric, manufacturing, feel, and fit.
 There are so many look-alike hammocks now on the market (Amazon is an absolutely crowded space) that the only real differences in my mind would be the overall dimensions and price.
 Sometimes I am surprised, and that usually comes out in the tone of the review.
 The Chill Gorilla had very little to offer that excited me, although I will say it has as much utility as ENO, Grand Trunk, or any number of open hammocks on the market.
 I try hard not to sound like a commercial, so if the review sounds dull, I was probably struggling with what to say because the product, in all fairness, was dull.